Japan Best Places: The Stories

 Mt.
 Hiei: Tendai Mountain discipline

-Japanese monks and Shinto practitioners have long retreated into the mountains to live austerely for periods to rid themselves of worldly desires, and the isolated mountain monastery of Enryaku-ji continues this tradition today.
+Japanese monks and Shinto practitioners had long retreated into the mountains to live austerely for periods to rid themselves of worldly desires, and the isolated mountain monastery of Enryaku-ji continues this tradition today.
 The temple is known today for its Marathon Monks, a select few who become national heroes for completing its extremely difficult 1000-day running challenge.
 It also expects all its monks to discipline their minds to do difficult things.
 Enraku-ji monks in training must spend many days chanting continuously without stopping or sitting.
-All monks who hope to advance in rank must complete a 100-day running challenge, rising in the wee hours to run 20 miles each night, offering prayers at dozens of places along the way, before starting their regular work day at 6am.
+All monks who hope to advance in rank must complete a 100-day running challenge, rising in the wee hours run 20 miles each night, offering prayers at dozens of places along the way, before starting their regular work day at 6am.

 Byodo-in: Salvation by faith in Amida Buddha

-Byodo-in temple, just outside Kyoto in Uji, features a famous statue of Amida Buddha surrounded by angelic musicians floating on clouds, suggesting the paradise where Amida will welcome all who have faith in him when they die.
+Byodo-in temple, just outside Kyoto in Uji, features a famous Amida Buddha surrounded by angelic musicians floating on clouds, suggesting the paradise where Amida will welcome all who have faith in him when they die.
 A saying of the time was that a visit to the beautiful Byodo-in would make anyone a believer in Amida’s paradise.

 In the 1000s, the Kyoto courtiers believed that Buddhism was in the period of decline predicted by the sutras, when people could no longer achieve enlightenment by their own efforts alone.
 Along with traditional Buddhist practice, people must also have faith in Amida Buddha, who would welcome all who had faith in him to his Pure Land paradise after death.
 Amida’s salvation by faith, however, had many different levels, and one’s behavior in life still determined the level one would be assigned after death, so people still needed to keep up other Buddhist practices.
 Still, This new idea of salvation primarily by faith, not works, opened Buddhism to more people among the elite, especially to women, who no longer had to first be reborn as men.